Zhaoyang-Chu/code-unlearning-ICSE25/README.md

 # code-unlearning

 Welcome to our repository 🌟!
 Here, we present our PyTorch implementation for the ICSE submission 📚 "Forget It!
 Erasing Memorization in Code Language Models via Machine Unlearning".
-Our work focuses on a novel approach to reduce the specific data memorization in code language models, contributing to the field of ethical AI and data privacy.
+Our work focuses on a novel approach to reduce the specific data memorization in code language models (CLMs), contributing to the field of ethical AI and data privacy.

 We are excited to share our findings and methodology with the community and look forward to collaborative exploration and discussion.
 If you encounter any issues or have questions about our code, please don't hesitate to reach out through the `Issues` section.

 **Repository Overview:**
 - [Environment Configuration](#environment-configuration) - Setting up the necessary environment to run our code.
-- [Memorization Extraction](#memorization-extraction) - Extracting the training data memorized by code language models.
+- [Memorization Extraction](#memorization-extraction) - Extracting the training data memorized by CLMs.
 - [New Data Collection](#new-data-collection) - Collecting new data samples from GitHub repositories.
-- [Unlearning](#unlearning) - Making the target code language models forget specific information, mitigating the risks of data memorization.
+- [Unlearning](#unlearning) - Making the target CLMs forget specific information, mitigating the risks of data memorization.

 # Environment Configuration